What is Pemphigus?

 People with pemphigus often need to avoid exposure to direct sunlight since it can irritate their skin.
 Researchers also found that people with pemphigus generally have lower vitamin D levels to begin with, which could make the condition worse (x).
 As a result, supplemental vitamin D is recommended (x).
 A doctor can test a person’s current vitamin D levels to check if they’re within healthy range.
 Too much vitamin D is toxic and can lead to a variety of serious side effects.

-To use vitamin D3 as a supplement, take 10 mg to 46 mg of this powder daily (amounting to a maximum of 5,000 IU), or as directed by a physician.
+To use vitamin D3 as a supplement, take 50 mg of this powder daily or as directed by a physician.
 Because of how concentrated this supplement is, it should be measured and consumed with care.
 Do not supplement this product if you do not possess an accurate milligram scale.

 The main medication to treat pemphigus, corticosteroids, can reduce bone density.
 This makes bone fractures and falls more likely, causing physical pain and a loss of independence.
 As a result, those on steroid medications are advised to make sure they consume enough calcium through food and/or supplements (x).
 Supplemental calcium comes in many forms such as calcium carbonate, calcium citrate and calcium aspartate.
 To learn which form is right for you and how to take it, more information can be found here.